pdincubus/JSONDerulo/README.md

 [[!TwitterFeed:default=`<li>No tweets</li>`? &tpl=`TwitterFeedItem` &limit=`10` &users=`{USERNAME}`]]
 ```

+The basic Twitter chunk also shows you how to use the isRetweet option to switch out your details for the author of the tweet you retweeted.
+The example isn't the best, but it'll give you the right idea, and will also allow you to integrate a retweet icon if you wish.

 ### Chunk placeholders

 Currently only the basics have placeholders provided.
 The YouTube feed, for example, has more options that you may ever need.
 If I find I ever use them, I will add them in.